Shaquil Barrett: 2020

-2021 season
+2021

 On March 17, 2021, Barrett signed a four-year contract extension, worth $72 million ($36 million guaranteed) with the Buccaneers.

 During the season-opening 31–29 victory over the Dallas Cowboys, Barrett recorded four tackles and sacked Dak Prescott once.
-In the next game against the Atlanta Falcons, Barrett recorded two tackles, a pass deflection, and an interception in the 48-25 victory.
-Two weeks later against the New England Patriots, Barrett recorded three tackles, a pass deflection, and a sack in the narrow 19-17 road victory.
+In the next game against the Falcons, Barrett recorded two tackles, a pass deflection, and an interception in the 48–25 victory.
+Two weeks later against the New England Patriots, Barrett recorded three tackles, a pass deflection, and a sack in the narrow 19–17 road victory.
 During a Week 5 45–17 victory over the Miami Dolphins, he recorded four tackles, 1.5 sacks, and a forced fumble.
 In the next game against the Philadelphia Eagles, Barrett recorded four tackles and a sack in a 28–22 road victory.
-The following week against the Chicago Bears, he recorded four tackles, a sack, a forced fumble, and a fumble recovery as the Buccaneers won by a score of 38-3.
-During a Week 12 38–31 road victory over the Indianapolis Colts, Barrett recorded eight tackles, two sacks, a forced fumble, and a fumble recovery.
-Two weeks later against the Buffalo Bills, he recorded three tackles and 1.5 sacks in the 33-27 overtime victory.
+The following week against the Chicago Bears, he recorded four tackles, a sack, a forced fumble, and a fumble recovery as the Buccaneers won by a score of 38–3.
+During a Week 12 38–31 road victory over the Colts, Barrett recorded eight tackles, two sacks, a forced fumble, and a fumble recovery.
+Two weeks later against the Buffalo Bills, he recorded three tackles and 1.5 sacks in the 33–27 overtime victory.
+He was named to his second Pro Bowl.

 Barrett finished the regular season with 51 tackles, 10 sacks, four pass deflections, three forced fumbles, and two fumble recoveries in 15 games and starts.
-The Buccaneers finished atop the NFC South with a 13-4 record and qualified for the playoffs.
-In the Wild Card Round of the 2021–22 NFL playoffs, Barrett recorded an interception and a pass deflection in the 31-15 victory.
-In the Divisional Round against the Los Angeles Rams, Barrett recorded three tackles in the narrow 30–27 loss.
+The Buccaneers finished atop the NFC South with a 13–4 record and qualified for the playoffs.
+In the wild-card round of the 2021–22 NFL playoffs, Barrett recorded an interception and a pass deflection in the 31–15 victory.
+In the divisional round against the Rams, Barrett recorded three tackles in the narrow 30–27 loss.
+He was ranked 86th by his fellow players on the NFL Top 100 Players of 2022.

-2022 season
+2022

-During a Week 8 27-22 loss to the Baltimore Ravens, Barrett suffered a torn Achilles, prematurely ending his season.
+During a Week 8 27–22 loss to the Ravens, Barrett suffered a torn Achilles tendon, prematurely ending his season.
 He finished the season with 31 tackles, three sacks, and a forced fumble in eight games and starts.

+2023

+Barrett played and started in 16 games of the 2023 regular season.
+His biggest play of the season came against the Chicago Bears in Week 2 when he intercepted a pass from Justin Fields and returned it 4 yards for his only career touchdown, sealing a 27–17 win for the Buccaneers in the game's closing minutes.
+He finished the season with 52 tackles, 4.5 sacks, two passes defended, three forced fumbles, and an interception return for a touchdown.

+On March 13, 2024, Barrett was released by the Buccaneers.